 - Pay close attention to pedestrians walking in the street.
 Sidewalks are sometimes hard to come by and they have no other options but to be in the roads.

 - Be careful of animals!
 Pigs, sheep and goats tend to feed along the highways and sometimes make their way into the roads.
-Look out for the little guys as it will keep you and them safe from harm.

 - The white lines in the roads are not always reliable.
 Lanes will often end abruptly and local drivers usually cross over the lines at their own discretion.